 The other empty bed, to the left of their own.
 Shaking off the events of the day each night, head sinking into the pillow, eyes closing, and murmuring, “Good night, Nemo.”
 The slow drifting off to sleep and in that in-between state, he feels the air thick with memory.
 The soft pad of paws, the pause as brown eyes turned up to gaze at his humans before the nightly nesting of the cushions, before the curling up, the last sighs of the day, and the closing of the eyelids.

 The Arizona sun was warm outside the dorm.
-As a child of ten, he read Kipling’s Jungle Book, feeling the mattress springs on his back.
-The story “Red Dog”.
-He read the narrative of Akela’s death and put down the book to look up at the ceiling of the dorm room.
+He was ten years old, reading Kipling’s story “Red Dog”, feeling the mattress springs on his back.
+He finished the narrative of Akela’s death and put down the book to look up at the ceiling of the dorm room.

 Decades later, he would recall the lines as the physical emptiness of rooms and cushioned furniture weighed on them.